Dictyocaryum: Distribution and habitat

 Palms in this genus are found in the mountainous and montane rain forest regions of Panama, Ecuador, Brazil, Peru, Bolivia, Guyana and Venezuela from low elevations up to 1800 m.
 They often colonize in large, conspicuous groves, on steep slopes, receiving generous rain fall, and growing in acidic, noncalcareous soil.

 Cultivation and uses

 Their growing conditions are usually hard to mimic, making them relatively uncommon in cultivation.
 They require a frost-free climate, humus-rich soil, and plenty of water.
-In their natural range the trunks are used by indigenous people in construction and cabinet-making, the leaves are woven into thatched goods, while the fruit is eaten and made into wine or jelly.
+In their natural range the trunks are used by indigenous people in construction and cabinet-making, the leaves are woven into thatched goods, while the fruit is eaten and made into palm wine or jelly.
 The Emberá Indians use the hard, durable trunks in the construction of coffins.